Snow Excuse: Plot

 5: Speedy apparently sees Daffy placing all his wood outside and runs down the mountain to retrieve it, barely avoiding several mousetraps hidden in the snow.
 Daffy allows him to take the "wood", but Speedy discovers that it's actually chocolate-covered ice.
 Speedy promptly whacks Daffy's foot with one and steals another piece of the real wood.
 Daffy attempts to go after it, but gets himself caught up in all the remaining mousetraps ("What a revolting development - caught in my own trap...").

 6: Speedy places a package at Daffy's door.
 Daffy angrily refuses it at first, but gives in to temptation.
 He finds a giant stick of dynamite and throws it away, but finds another one underneath, and more, successively smaller sticks underneath, like a Matryoshka doll, ending with a minuscule replica of the original.
 Daffy taunts Speedy, thinking it to be harmless, but the dynamite explodes powerfully, dazing him ("What do you know?
 A Jolly Red Giant.
-What else is new besides 'ho-ho-' [BOOM!] oooooh..."); Speedy steals another log.
+What else is new besides 'ho-ho-' [BOOM!] oooooh..."); long enough for Speedy to steal another log.

 Having acquired as much wood as he needs, Speedy begins attempting to build a snowman.
 Daffy marches up the mountain to take revenge on Speedy, but Speedy accidentally drops a small snowball onto a teaspoon, sending a larger one down the mountain.
 The snowball crushes Daffy and smashes his hacienda into pieces.

 Beaten and out of both firewood and home, Daffy disguises himself as a mouse and asks to lodge up with Speedy, who agrees.
-Shrugging, Daffy tells the audience, "I always say, if you can't beat em, join em."
+Shrugging, Daffy tells the audience, "I always say, if you can't beat 'em, join 'em."
 Iris out.